 The temperature up at Hawaii Volcanoes National Park is between 10-20 degrees cooler than Kona.
 That means you’ll definitely want to layer up.

 When we first arrived, I saw so many people shivering in their bikini tops or shorty-shorts.
-They didn’t realize how cold it was and that’s all they could focus on.
+They didn’t realize how cold it was, and that was all they could focus on.

 So, it’s really important to have extra layers of clothing for everyone in your family.
 Otherwise, you will be miserable.